 - engage in creative problem-solving

-Expressive Arts therapists, who are also qualified psychologists, are trained mental health clinicians with the clinical experience to treat mild to severe issues with a proper multi-disciplinary team (psychiatrist, primary care physician, other therapists, other family members) including:
+Expressive Arts therapists are credentialed mental health clinicians educated both in the Philippines and abroad.
+They are trained to treat mild to severe issues with a proper multi-disciplinary team (psychiatrist, primary care physician, other therapists, other family members) including:

-- anxiety disorders: OCD, selective mutism, panic disorders, social anxiety
+- anxiety disorders: generalized anxiety disorder, OCD, selective mutism, panic disorders, social anxiety

 - mental disorders